Detective Byomkesh Bakshy!: Plot

 Byomkesh informs a panicking Satyavati that he was indeed bluffing before being struck unconscious in the chaos.
-Regaining consciousness, Byomkesh is told by Ajit that the Green Gang has taken Yang.
+Byomkesh regains consciousness, where he is told by Ajit that the Green Gang has taken Yang.
 Byomkesh asks Satyavati to marry him, to which she smiles in reply.
-Meanwhile, the Green Gang's blinded leader orders his son to blind Yang in revenge at an abandoned factory, but Yang purposely blinds himself with the poker to turn the tables and kill the gang instead, planning the same for Byomkesh.
-As the factory siren rings, Byomkesh realises something amiss.
+The Green Gang's leader orders his son to blind Yang in revenge at an abandoned factory, but Yang purposely blinds himself with the poker to turn the tables and kill the gang, where he plans the same for Byomkesh.
+As the factory siren rings, Byomkesh realises something is amiss.